-Students are assigned to the in-house UNM Speech-Language Hearing Center (UNMSLHC) for their first two (2) clinical rotations.
-Each student will obtain clinical experience primarily with children during one rotation and primarily with adults for the other rotation and will obtain experience under the supervision of at least two (2) in-house Clinic Instructors (CI).
-Each student will be assigned to Audiology Clinic so that they may successfully complete the required audiology hours.
+Students are assigned to the in-house UNM Speech-Language Hearing Center (UNMSLHC) for their first two (2) or three (3) clinical rotations.
+When possible, each student will obtain clinical experience primarily with children during one rotation and primarily with adults for the other rotation and will obtain experience under the supervision of at least two (2) in-house Clinic Instructors (CI).
+Each student will be assigned to Audiology Clinic so that they may successfully complete the audiology requirements.
 All in-house assignments are made based on prior student experiences and coursework, clock hour needs, UNMSLHC needs, and ASHA requirements.